-Dart is a general-purpose, open-source programming language developed by Google generally used for mobile app development for Android and iOS.
+Dart is a general-purpose, open-source programming language developed by Google.
+It is generally used for Android and iOS mobile app development using the Flutter framework.
 It is also used for server-side development and desktop applications.

-Let’s go through some Dart interview questions and answers to help you with your next Dart job interview preparations.
+Let’s review some Dart interview questions and answers to help you prepare for your next Dart job interview.

 Below are the main features of Dart: